verovaleros/bluedriving/README.md

 Bugs
 ----
 - Sometimes the libraries throw and exception like this "*** glibc detected *** /usr/bin/python: double free or corruption (!prev): 0x01284fe8 ***".
 We have no idea why.
 Sorry.
+- In the All devices map, if you come from the results, it sometimes delete the iframe of the input.

 TODO